 Telephone and mobile networks

 The expansion of the mobile communications network is currently being driven forward, and more and more antennas are being installed.
-Even in many national parks there is now a mobile network.
-Larger cities do always have a mobile phone network, smaller towns and villages and more remote regions not.
+Even in many national parks, there is now a mobile network.
+Larger cities do always have a mobile phone network, smaller towns, and villages, and more remote regions do not.

-Meanwhile, Madagascar has been connected with few under sea cables to international cable networks.
+Meanwhile, Madagascar has been connected with a few undersea cables to international cable networks.
 EASSy connects Europe with Madagascar, Lion connects Madagascar with La Réunion, Mauritius and Lion2 connects to Kenya.
-Ravenal is the latest submarine cable and lies between Europe, La Réunion and Madagascar.
-It connects the island to the so-called SEGANET (submarin extended gateway network of the Indian Ocean).
-Internet connections for consumers are ultimately only advertised by Telma (DTS), Moov and Gulfsat (Blueline).
+Ravenal is the latest submarine cable and lies between Europe, La Réunion, and Madagascar.
+It connects the island to the so-called SEGANET (submarine extended gateway network of the Indian Ocean).
+Internet connections for consumers are ultimately only advertised by Telma (DTS), Moov, and Gulfsat (Blueline).

 The top-level domain of Madagascar is the extension”.mg”.
 You register domains with this extension with the Network Information Center (NIC).